 Sometimes you’re in the mood for a classic sandwich, but after allocating Points® values for the best part—the bread!—you might not want to spend much more of your daily Budget.
 Good news: There are so many healthy sandwich fillings that are perfect to chow down on while losing weight.
 And it goes beyond Points-friendly ingredients like sliced turkey breast, poached eggs, and smoked salmon, which can totally hit the spot but get boring after a while.

 Feel like chickpea curry, tuna salad, or a delicious twist on chicken?
-Turns out there’s a WW recipe that will make your mouth water.
+Turns out there’s a WeightWatchers recipe that will make your mouth water.

 But First, Bread!